adamczapla/adamczapla.github.io/_posts/2025-01-27-understanding-if-consteval-in-c++-a-better-alternative-to-is-constant-evaluated.md

 ## Conclusion

-`std::is_constant_evaluated()` has its uses for runtime-dependent logic, but it falls short when working with `consteval` functions.
+`std::is_constant_evaluated()` is useful for distinguishing between compile-time and runtime logic, but it is not suitable when working with `consteval` functions.
 The introduction of `if consteval` in C++ provides a cleaner and safer way to handle compile-time evaluation, ensuring that the compiler can confidently differentiate between branches.